Houston Fibroids Logo

 This study is important because it helps us see that delaying fibroid treatment can be dangerous.
 (As can choosing surgery over less invasive fibroid treatment options.)
 Clearly, if you're living with a uterine fibroid diagnosis, it's important to carefully research your treatment choices.
 And, while you wait, make sure to learn the signs of a DVT.
 These include:

-Want to avoid a fibroid-related DVT?
-It's important to follow the advice of your vein health specialist.
+Want to avoid complications that can make fibroids dangerous?
+It's important to follow the advice of all your health care providers.
 But it's equally important to treat your fibroids in ways that won't increase your risk for DVT.
 So, for that reason, we encourage you to schedule a consultation with our Houston area fibroid specialists.
 Together, we'll discuss whether uterine fibroid embolization, or UFE, is right for you!

 Take the Quiz